Law #6: Slower (and consistent) is Faster

 The story of snipping the cocoon to “help” the butterfly itself release from its cocoon.
 I tried to go faster.
 But the butterfly died.

 Delay the time it takes for something to happen eventually, is an inherent part of nature.
-The mechanistic systems cuts out delays.
-Natural systems build in delays as natures way of avoiding cumbersome and expensive transformative systems.
+The mechanistic systems cut out delays.
+Natural systems build in delays as a natural way of avoiding cumbersome and expensive transformative systems.

-But the song “faster is faster”, where did we learn to sing that song from?
+But the song “Faster is Faster”, where did we learn to sing that song?

-Did you say the from the industrial age.
+Did you say from the industrial age?
 Manufacturing.
 Yes, you are absolutely correct.

-Machines also do not have the capacity to create their own mental models (alright I hear you robotics diehards).
+Machines also cannot create their own mental models (alright I hear you robotics diehards).
 Machines go as fast as man set it to be.
 No more.
 No less.
 When machines do not have their own mental models, it can go even faster.

 And so, for people to behave like machines, they would need to take care of just two things.
 Suppress their personal aspirations and resist the temptation to disagree with someone who thinks differently from one’s own mental model.
 That way, we can all go faster.
 And that is better.
 For all.

 Except when it or others “push at it” to go faster, often the individual reacts by pushing back faster.
 Illnesses.
 Stress.
 Conflicts.
 Divorces.
 Crime.
 Accidents.
 Rages.
 Declining economy.
 Desertification.
-These are different ways the push backs happen for all of us.
+These are different ways the pushbacks happen for all of us.
 You ask what about machines?
 Well, guessed it.
-It is almost inconsequential re-actions.
+It is an almost inconsequential reaction.

 So, what does it look like to go faster in the natural world by first going slower?
 Think of mini snowballs.
 What would they become eventually?
 How did they start?
-For a long time, it looks like nothing is happening.
-That project or idea is certainly set to go far and wide.
+Now we are learning to understand Law #8.
+For a long time, it will look like nothing is happening.
+However, that project or idea is certainly set to go far and wide.